There is much talk of our automated future.

 If the goal is to put most of us out of work, with the remainder literally enslaved to keep the machine turning for foreign masters, this too is perhaps an irrational religious mistake on the part of our money-power overlords.
 They overestimate their own abilities, and the nature of the disparate groups they are grating against one another.
 A peaceful and intact global shopping-mall world of their imagining is a foolish dream which over-optimistically ignores the chaotic laws of entropy, parsimony, and tribalism.

 The Human Hand Does It Better

 People need rewarding employment, not increased luxury and lethargy.
-There is no mechanical replacement for the nuances of the organic human touch in any craft or techne, in any moulded and intricate invention, in any type of creation.
+There is no mechanical replacement for the nuances of the organic human touch in any craft, intricate invention, or in any type of creation.
 The assembly-line process and its supposed time-saving fruits benefit only the profiteers among the economy-manipulators, the materialist bosses and the nefarious middle-men, all of whom are concerned only with wealth-accruement for its own sake, and work-avoidance as spiritual credo.
 Materialism and gold-collecting were once considered vices and not virtues.
 In this sense it would be better to have open slavery, for we ourselves are already in a situation of early enslavement – albeit undeservedly, as we have enslaved ourselves.
 But we falsely feel we are free.

-There is no replacing a human hand for a machine, for the ‘human touch’: that is, the exciting and baffling nuances of eccentricity, of excellence-in-the foibles, of creating things that resonate with spiritual value as well as utilitarian.
-There will never be a purely technical replacement for the human being, who will do a better job or who will dream up purposes that require jobs to begin with.
+The ‘human touch’ has exciting and baffling nuances of eccentricity, of excellence-in-the foibles, of creating things that resonate with spiritual value as well as utilitarian.
+There will never be a purely technical replacement for the man, who will not only do a better job but will dream up purposes that require jobs to begin with.